Isidore (platform): Detailed history and road map

+The latest version, extensively redesigned in 2018 with the help of teacher-researchers, offers a connected space forming a vast scientific network.

+ISIDORE inspired several projects in the 2010 decade : in May 2019, TGIR Huma-Num and OpenEdition announced the European project TRIPLE which builds on Isidore philosophy and built on the same principles for OPERAS researchers.
+The Matilda portal follows in the footsteps of Isidore.

+In May 2024, Huma-Num IR*, which is developing it, announced a program up to 2030 enabling the development of ISIDORE towards the inclusion of generative AI.

+Basic principles

 ISIDORE harvests metadata and fulltext documents indexes them as digital data by enriching them with scientific terms and references (like thesaurus, taxonomies, etc.) in 3 languages: French, English and Spanish.
 It is edited as a web portal, isidore.science, an API and a SPARQL endpoint that allows access to enriched data in RDF.
 ISIDORE is available also like a WP plugin, called ISIDORE Suggestions.

 ISIDORE is one of the digital platforms engaged in the sharing of scientific open data and promote FAIR Data.

-It currently contains over 7M documents, from more 7000 different collections and sources (digital libraries, journals, academic blogs, open archives, scientific databases, archives, etc.), making it the largest open digital library for humanities and social sciences research.
+It currently contains over 7M documents, from more 10000 collections and sources (digital libraries, journals, academic blogs, open archives, scientific databases, archives, etc.), making it the largest open digital library for humanities and social sciences research.

+How the portal works

+Isidore harvests metadata according to three open metadata interoperability standards: